Skip to content

 Draft and Sign the Memorandum of Association (MOA)

-The MOA is your company's founding document.
-It includes the company name, business activities, share capital, and management structure.
-All shareholders sign the MOA electronically.
+The MOA includes the company name, business activities, share capital, and management structure.
+All shareholders sign electronically.
+No travel to Oman required.
+No notarization.
+No Power of Attorney needed.

 Time: 1 day